scienter/JoPIC/README.md

 # 4. Postprocessing

 Output files are written in hdf5 file format.
-You may convert or explore output file using python or c programming.
+Output files can be converted or explored using python or c programming.

 In '**diag**' folder, you may find some postprocessing codes, those convert hdf5 output to txt file.

-The converted txt is already arranged to plot in 'gnuplot' which is well-known free software and available for windows and linux system.
+The converted txt file will write and arrange data to be able to plot in 'gnuplot' program which is well-known free software and available for windows and linux system.

-A postprocessing program written in python will be preparing in the future.

 To use diag programs, you have to compile codes.
-In '**diag**' directory, you may find '**compile**'.
-After specifying library pathes, simply type
+In **diag** directory, you may find **compile** file.
+After specifying library pathes in **compile**, simply type

 **sh compile** or **./compile**

-After finishing compilation, you will have list of programs.
+Once finishing compilation, you will have list of programs.

 In writing....

+Other postprocessing program written in python will be preparing in the future.